MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 ![](Jobs_Salary_Data_Science_files/figure-gfm/unnamed-chunk-23-1.png)<!-- -->

-Remarks:
+After analyzing the violin plot, I have made the following observations:

-- The company size also impacts on the average annual salary, we can see that Medium and Large companies have better compensation than Small companies.
+- The size of the company has an impact on the average salary, with medium and large companies offering better compensation than small companies.

-- In regards to the difference between “M” and “L”, it is worth recalling that “M” and “L” company sizes cover 90% and 8% respectively, that means the attribute `company_size` is imbalanced, which is detrimental to the statistics, not representing the population.
-In this scenario, one of the solutions is to increase the cases of “L” company size in the database.
+- It is worth noting that the average salary for medium-sized companies is better than that of large-sized companies.
+However, it is important to keep in mind that this plot does not take into account other factors such as the location of the company.
+Since the data has more entries from the United States, and this country has the highest average salary, the proportion of medium and large companies in the US might be masking this average.

 ## 7.5 How does the work setting influence the Entry-level Data Analyst’s salary?